editor-js/embed/README.md

 });
 ```

+> Note that if you pass services you want to use like in the example above, others will not be enabled.

 Also you can provide your own services using simple configuration.

 First of all you should create a Service configuration object.
 It contains following fields: